-When I ask who you are, I’m asking: Who are you really, what is important to you and what do you really want out of life?
+When I ask who you are, I’m asking: Who are you really, what is important to you, and what do you really want out of life?
 What needs to happen for you to lay on your deathbed and look back on your life with a big smile on your face?
 What is the one thing that is your mission in this lifetime?
 Chances are you have no clue.

 What were your childhood dreams, what did you love to do, do you still remember?

 It might seem you are doing great.
 After all, you have a cool job and a steady paycheck, you are busy and going places, but is this really you?
-Are you executing the real you or are you heading nowhere fast?
+Are you executing the real you, or are you heading nowhere fast?

-5 common regrets when you stop finding yourself
+Five common regrets when you stop finding yourself

-The paradox is that when we have something we don’t really care for it, and when it’s gone we miss it.
+We don’t care for what we have but miss it when it’s gone.
 In most cases, such as relationships and material things, we can reverse the process or do some damage control, but with life, the end is the end.
-Death is still far away, so no need to worry about it now right?
+Death is still far away, so no need to worry about it now, right?
 Sure, no need to worry.

-1. I wish I’d had the courage to live a life true to myself, not the life others expected of me.
+1. I wish I dared to live a life true to myself, not the life others expected of me.

 2. I wish I hadn’t worked so hard.

-3. I wish I’d had the courage to express my feelings.
+3. I wish I dared to express my feelings.

 4. I wish I had stayed in touch with my friends.